econia-labs/econia/doc/doc-site/docs/overview/orders.md

 | Base asset  | Order size   | `APT`  |
 | Quote asset | Order price  | `USDC` |

-In addition to a base asset and a quote asset, Econia also defines the following parameters for each market:
+In addition to a base/quote trading pair, each market in Econia additionally contains the following parameters, which are selected by the market registrant during registration:

 | Parameter          | Meaning                     | Example     |
 |--------------------|-----------------------------|-------------|